Reginld1408/Automation_Project/README.md

 **This is my first Python Selenium Project where I test an ecom demo website.**\
 http://tutorialsninja.com/demo/

-Requirements: Latest versions of Python, PyCharm and Selenium
+Requirements: Latest versions of Python, PyCharm and Selenium.

 These are the actions taken: